George Selwyn (Bishop of New Zealand): Bishop in New Zealand

 Bishop Selwyn's see was an early foundation in the series of colonial sees organised by the English church, and his organisation and government of his diocese proved of special importance.
 In six years he completed a thorough visitation of the whole of New Zealand, and in December 1847 began a series of voyages to the Pacific Islands, which were included in his diocese by a clerical error in his letters patent.
 His see should have been defined as lying between 34th and 50th degrees of south latitude.
 The clerk drafted the boundaries as lying between 34th degrees of north latitude and 50th degrees of south latitude, which included islands to the north of New Zealand.
 At the time of his appointment, Selwyn was aware of this clerical error, but he chose not to point out the error.

 His letters and journals descriptive of these journeyings through Melanesia present the reader with a vivid picture of his versatility, courage, and energy.
-In 1850 he formed the Australasian Board of Missions which lead to the Melanesian Mission in the Western Pacific.
+In 1850 he formed the Australasian Board of Missions which led to the Melanesian Mission in the Western Pacific.
 His voyages and the administrative work described below resulted in 1861 in the consecration of John Coleridge Patteson as the first Bishop of Melanesia.

 Selwyn elaborated a scheme for the self-government of his diocese.
 In 1854 he visited England to secure authorisation to subdivide his diocese, as well as permission for the church of New Zealand to manage its own affairs by a "general synod" of bishops, presbyters, and laity.
 His addresses before the University of Cambridge produced a great impression.
 On his return to New Zealand four bishops were consecrated, two to the North Island and two to the South Island, and the legal constitution of the church was finally established.
-His diocese having been sub-divided, letters patent were issued (dated 27 September 1858) appointing Selwyn metropolitan bishop over all the dioceses of New Zealand.
+His diocese having been subdivided, letters patent were issued (dated 27 September 1858) appointing Selwyn metropolitan bishop over all the dioceses of New Zealand.
 The first general synod was held in 1859.
 Selwyn's constitution of the Anglican Church of New Zealand greatly influenced the development of the colonial church.
 By the time of the 1858 revision of the General Synod's constitution, his role as metropolitan had come to be called "the Primate"; that title was added to the constitution at that synod and remains today.